 What is a brand?

-A brand is a unique name, term, logo, symbol, or design that organisations use to distinguish themselves from their competitors.
+A brand is a unique name, term, logo, symbol, or design that organizations use to distinguish themselves from their competitors.
 A brand identity can be built with one, or a combination of these elements.
 It also reflects the public perception of a company and its products.
 A brand is the reputation of a company in the public domain.

 A brand is a company’s most valuable asset to drive economic growth.
-The purpose of building a brand is to make a company easily recognisable, and memorable, among consumers.
+The purpose of building a brand is to make a company easily recognizable, and memorable, among consumers.
 It is more than a catchy logo or big splashy endorsements, and when executed correctly, it accurately represents the core values and message of the company, creating brand awareness and customer loyalty.

 According to a Nielsen Survey, 59% of consumers prefer to buy new products from brands that they are familiar with.
 A strong brand has the ability to deliver higher revenue and profit.
 It has the ability to attract more customers, who are willing to spend more, and buy more often, and attract these customers at a lower acquisition cost.

 Develop an identity and purpose behind your brand

 Every famous brand has a strong identity and a powerful message behind it.
 The brand identity must answer 3 vital questions; 1) what does your company have to offer to consumers in terms of products or services?
 2) how do your products or services differentiate from your competitors? and 3) why do you exist?
 These ideals must be reflected in the logo, tagline, visuals, voice, and messaging of your brand.

 A brand with a strong, clear identity resonates well with consumers and creates positive emotions and feelings towards the brand.
 Some of the most recognizable brands like Nike, Apple, and Coca-Cola, (who have a devout following worldwide), have built and maintained a strong brand identity.